Table of Contents

 If you’re travelling Korea on a budget, there are plenty of affordable accomodation options.

 Hostel: If you’re a backpacker, you can’t do better than Bunk Guesthouse.
 This hostel was totally spotless and my 6-bed dorm room had its own private living room and kitchen.
 How’s that for backpack life?
 Breakfast and coffee are included and the friendly Brian remembers every guest’s name.
 Seriously, what a skill!
 The location in the heart of Hongdae also couldn’t be better.
+Check availability from US$44 for two nights.

 Staying connected in Seoul